timo/zasim/docs/index.rst

 When in a more finished state, its main features will be:

-  - Reduction of boilerplate code by using the :doc:`cagen` module.
+  - Reduction of boilerplate code by using the :doc:`cagen <cagen>` module.
   - User interface tightly coupled with interactive console.
 Generate transscripts of sessions and re-play them.
   - Displaying one-dimensional and two-dimensional cellular automatons.